 From my work experience in IT project management, I can honestly tell you that your list of tasks will be never-ending, only getting longer and longer.
 In order to become a project manager, you have to deal with that somehow.
 Project success, customer satisfaction, and project team morale depend on it.

 But worry not!
-There are several useful techniques and tools (both analogue and digital) for IT project managers that can be useful: GTD methodology, Bullet Journal, even simple sticky notes.
-It doesn’t matter which one you choose, as long as it fits and works you.
+There are several useful techniques and tools (both analog and digital) for IT project managers that can be useful: GTD methodology, Bullet Journal, and even simple sticky notes.
+It doesn’t matter which one you choose, as long as it fits and works for you.
 At the same time, you should remember two additional things: priorities and effective work.

 - Think logically, combine the facts, draw conclusions

-As the IT Project Manager, you will get a lot of different data from different sources (client, team, company, external suppliers, etc.).
+As the IT Project Manager, you will get a lot of different data from different sources (clients, teams, companies, external suppliers, etc.).
 In project management, those pieces of information usually are highly connected.
-You should be able to see or create those connections: what depends on what, what should/shouldn’t wait, who needs something from someone else at the moment.
+You should be able to see or create those connections: what depends on what, what should/shouldn’t wait, and who needs something from someone else at the moment.

-You always wanted to be a superhero?
+Have you always wanted to be a superhero?
 That’s great!
 Drawing conclusions is a key benefit and you can save the project if you can connect the proper dots.
-You’ll probably be responsible for risk management but you can develop necessary skills by playing strategic games, working with logic puzzles, reading crime stories and trying to figure out who the killer is, using mind maps to visualise complex issues.
+You’ll probably be responsible for risk management but you can develop the necessary skills by playing strategic games, working with logic puzzles, reading crime stories and trying to figure out who the killer is, and using mind maps to visualize complex issues.
 In general: you need to think outside the box or forget about the box altogether!

 - Be gentle and polite

-Project Manager has to be a professional so leadership skills are crucial.
+A Project Manager has to be a professional so leadership skills are crucial.
 You are a frontman/frontwoman of the project, the team, and the company.
 There’s no space for being rude, even if you have personal problems with somebody or you simply can’t stand the person.
-You will meet different types of people: C-level (CEO, CTO, COO, etc), stakeholders, technical staff, various team members.
-You must know their needs, goals, and speak their language.
+You will meet different types of people: C-level (CEO, CTO, COO, etc), stakeholders, technical staff, and various team members.
+You must know their needs and goals and speak their language.

-At the same time, you need to manage the project team, their requests, negotiate with them, suggest whether to do or not to do something.
+At the same time, you need to manage the project team, and their requests, negotiate with them and suggest whether to do or not to do something.
 How to develop those IT project management skills?
 I recommended external courses/workshops in a small group, e.g. “How to manage internal and external stakeholders in the project” or similar.
-Ask your CEO, maybe they can organise workshops for all managers in the company?
+Ask your CEO, maybe they can organize workshops for all managers in the company?